ansible/ansible/docsite/rst/playbooks_intro.rst

-The command and shell module care about return codes, so if you have a command whose successful exit code is not zero, you may wish to explicitely tell it that it should ignore return code:
+The command and shell module care about return codes, so if you have a command whose successful exit code is not zero, you may wish to explicitely tell it that it should ignore the return code:

    tasks:
      - name: run this command and ignore the return code